-Take your lunch break outside during this beautiful spring weather during the Arts Council of Northeast Louisiana’s FREE Brown Bag Concert Series.
-Everyone is welcome to come out at noon every Wednesday in April at Anna Gray Noe Park.
-The park is located in downtown Monroe between St. Francis Medical Center and the courthouse.
+The Northeast Louisiana Arts Council will host its free Brown Bag Lunch Concert Series each Wednesday at noon in April at the Anna Gray Noe Park in downtown Monroe between St. Francis Medical Center and the courthouse.
+Performances include:

-A long-time series favorite, Granade has performed for over 30 years and is a regular at regional cafes and night spots, and as Worship Leader at Bethel Baptist Church in West Monroe.
-Granade finds inspiration from Eagles, America and The Beatles.
-He has recorded an album with Matthews-Granade, and his songs were featured in R-Squared movies “New Hope” and “Flag of My Father,” where he had a cameo.
-Sneak a listen online at www.masongranade.com, then join the Arts Council for this rocking series finale at the park.
+A long-time Series favorite, Mason has been performing for over thirty years and is a regular at such diverse venues as regional cafes and night spots and as Worship Leader at Bethel Baptist Church in West Monroe.
+If your playlist includes Eagles, America, and the Beatles, Mason’s your guy!
+You may also have heard his popular album recorded with Matthews-Granade on the radio or in R-Squared movies, “New Hope” and “Flag of My Father,” where he even had a cameo!
+Sneak a listen online at www.masongranade.com, then join us for this rocking spin to the Series!

 About the Northeast Louisiana Arts Council